horizonmaps/landsatfire/README.md

 python landsatfire.py writevals=True mask_edges=False
 ```

-will (a) **not** mask the outermost 30 pixels of the array as background pixels, irrespective of their values (see SECTION below) and (b) write the classified array of pixel values as a GeoTiff file to disk.
+will (a) **not** mask the outermost 30 pixels of the array as background pixels, irrespective of their values (see [Edge handling](#edge-handling) below) and (b) write the classified array of pixel values as a GeoTiff file to disk.
 Irrespective of the writevals setting, a shapefile containing the classified pixel values will be created.
 All output files are created in the same folder as the input Landsat bands.

 All of the above libraries can be installed using the Anaconda Python distribution.